osilan/tin_tools/README.md

 Tools include:
 - parser to Shyft (https://gitlab.com/shyft-os/shyft), the so-called repository;
 - viewer of projected on the plane TINs in matplotlib with heights and land covers.

+To use without rasputin installation, use h5py package for parsing